 Kathryn Freda is a Gerontologist, Eldercare Consultant, and owner of Sage Solutions, LLC.
-Ms. Freda has over 18 years experience helping older adults and their families by optimizing the services and options available to them.
+Ms. Freda has over 18 years’ experience helping older adults and their families by optimizing the services and resources available to them.

 In addition, Ms. Freda has completed the Alzheimer’s & Dementia Care curriculum through the National Council of Certified Dementia Practitioners.
 Ms. Freda has also completed the University of Massachusetts Medical School’s eight week Mindfulness Based Stress Reduction course, a renowned training program centered on mindfulness meditation and increased self awareness.
 Ms. Freda has extensive training and experience in holistic health education, including 160 hours of Holistic Lifestyle Educator training at the Kripalu Center for Yoga and Health in Lenox, MA.